-- have high blood pressure - have circulation problems in your fingers and toes - have liver problems - have kidney problems - are pregnant or plan to become pregnant.
-It is not known if UBRELVY will harm your unborn baby. - Pregnancy Registry: There is a pregnancy registry for women who take UBRELVY.
-The purpose of this registry is to collect information about the health of you and your baby.
+- have high blood pressure - have circulation problems in your fingers and toes - have liver problems • - have kidney problems • - are pregnant or plan to become pregnant.
+It is not known if UBRELVY will harm your unborn baby. . - Pregnancy Registry: There is a pregnancy registry for women who take UBRELVY.
+The purpose of this 0 registry is to collect information about the health of you and your baby.
 Talk to your healthcare provider or call 1-833-277-0206 to enroll in this registry.
 You can also visit http://empresspregnancyregistry.com. - are breastfeeding or plan to breastfeed.
-Very small amounts of UBRELVY pass into breast milk.
-Talk with your healthcare provider if you plan to breastfeed.
+It is not known if UBRELVY passes into your breast milk.